openresty/openresty-gdb-utils/README.markdown

 Fetch the current backtrace from the current running Lua thread(when no argument is given) or the Lua thread specified by the lua_State pointer.

-The backtrace format is the same as the one used by the [ngx-lj-lua-bt](#ngx-lj-lua-bt) tool.
+The backtrace format is the same as the one used by the [lj-lua-bt](https://github.com/agentzh/stapxx#lj-lua-bt) tool.

 When analyzing ngx_lua's processes, this tool requires the Python module files `nginx.py` and `ngxlua.py` to obtain the global Lua state.
 You need to add the path of these `.py` files to the `PYTHONPATH` environment variable before starting `gdb`.